-- 1. Responsiveness-to assess the educational and training needs in the Zane State College service area, surrounding region, and organizational customers. - 2.
+- Responsiveness-to assess the educational and training needs in the Zane State College service area, surrounding region, and organizational customers. - 2.
 Respect for Community Partners-to encourage joint academic-community identification of problems, solutions, and successes. - 3.
 Academic Neutrality-in its outreach to the community, the CWSE often serves as a neutral facilitator and source of information for purposes of expanding partnerships. - 4.
 Accessibility-to help community partners understand what educational and training programs Zane State College has to offer and to understand the institution's academic requirements and policies. - 5.
 Integration-promote the public service mission with efforts to facilitate the learning and training of the workforce and other populations in the Zane State College service area and surrounding region. - 6.
 Coordination-strive to coordinate its educational and training activities with other offices at Zane State College, as well as with the resources of the community, to achieve maximum benefit to community partners and businesses. - 7.
 Partnership-establish productive relationships with government, business, labor, education, and non-profit organizations. - 8.
 Commitment-to have a strong commitment to function as a community-serving entity at Zane State College, be democratic in purpose and operation, and be accessible to all people who can benefit from further education and training.

-Services include: assessment of employees to determine skill levels for hiring or training; design and delivery of customized training for employers; and professional development seminars.
+Services include: design and delivery of customized training for employers; and professional development seminars.